Writing

 Implementation

-In KS1, daily English lessons build towards quality outcomes in writing.
+Following this, in KS1, daily English lessons build towards quality outcomes in writing.
 The teaching enables children to think like a reader and think like a writer.
 Teaching of writing includes the following elements:

-· Immersion with the text type using pictures, drama and oracy
+• Immersion with the text type using pictures, drama, and oracy.

-· Ambitious vocabulary teaching
+• Ambitious vocabulary teaching

-· Deconstructing and analysing a quality model
+• Deconstructing and analysing a quality model

-· Teaching grammar and punctuation within the context
+• Teaching grammar and punctuation within the context

-· Teacher modelling and shared writing
+• Teacher modelling and shared writing

-· Guided writing
+• Guided writing

-· Capturing ideas and independent writing
+• Capturing ideas and independent writing

-· Assessment for learning used throughout the writing process.
+• Assessment for learning used throughout the writing process.

 Assessment for Learning strategies are central to the effective teaching of writing:

-· Constructing Success Criteria from a model of excellence
+• Constructing Success Criteria from a model of excellence

-· Opportunities for in-lesson feedback (mini plenaries/sharing work under the visualiser/individual verbal feedback)
+• Opportunities for in-lesson feedback (mini plenaries/sharing work under the visualiser/individual verbal feedback)

 By following this sequence children move from a supportive context to a more independent one.
 SEND pupils are supported by quality-first teaching.
 Communication and language skills are the first essential step in supporting children to make progress in writing as they allow children to communicate their ideas to others.
 Oral rehearsal, sentence stems and explicit teaching of vocabulary enables all children to make good progress.
-Some children have additional visual support including Widigit Symbols, learning mats, writing frames or additional adult support.
+Some children have additional visual support including Widgit Symbols, learning mats, writing frames or additional adult support.
 Supporting children gross and fine motor skills are also key to support children’s development in writing and their stamina.

 Teaching Grammar and Punctuation

 Grammar and punctuation are key parts of the writing process and children need to know these elements in order to write effectively.
 We teach grammar in line with the National Curriculum requirements.
 Our grammar teaching is explicit and then integrated within the writing sequence so that children apply their new learning in a purposeful way.
-Correct terminology is used consistently throughout the school in order to empower children as writers.
+Correct terminology is used consistently throughout the school to empower children as writers.

 Spelling